Hugging Face Data

 The same activation rules apply to Hugging Face rows:

-• generation is required for chunking, refinement, claims, redteam, and most metrics.
+• output is required for chunking, refinement, claims, redteam, and most metrics.

 • context activates grounding.